LLNL/scr/doc/rst/users/config.rst

    * - :code:`SCR_SET_SIZE`
      - 8
      - Specify the minimum number of processes to include in an redundancy set.
+       So long as there are sufficient failure groups, each redundancy set will be at least the minimum size.
+       If not, redundancy sets will be as large as possible, but they may be smaller than the minimum size.
-       Increasing this value may decrease the amount of storage required to cache the dataset.
+       Increasing this value can decrease the amount of storage required to cache the dataset.
-       However, higher values may have an increased likelihood of encountering a catastrophic error.
+       However, a higher value can require more time to rebuild lost files, and it increases the likelihood of encountering a catastrophic failure.
-       Higher values may also require more time to reconstruct lost files from redundancy data.
    * - :code:`SCR_SET_FAILURES`
      - 2
      - Specify the number of failures to tolerate in each set while using the RS scheme.